 Heat waves are uncomfortable for most people, but they can be deadly for seniors.
 Soaring temperatures can cause serious medical consequences for the elderly, and finding ways to keep your loved one cool during a heat wave can be essential to his or her overall health and wellbeing.
-The senior care experts at Home Care Assistance of Prescott have a few simple tips for keeping your senior loved one cool on the hottest days.
+The senior care experts at home care Prescott have a few simple tips for keeping your senior loved one cool on the hottest days.

 Stay in Contact